Ms. Kryszak is a member of the Cleveland Metropolitan Bar Association, and the Ohio State…

 Doug’s approach to each case is unique, employing the most effective means to achieve the best result for his clients, including alternative dispute resolution, traditional litigation or both.

 Doug spends his time out of work with his wife, his children and his dog, Gus.
 His entire family enjoys spending time in the streams and on the trails between northeast Ohio and the Adirondack Mountains.

 Attorney Robert E. Lessing, Jr., recently retired from active practice with Kryszak & Associates, Co., LPA.

-Mr. Lessing’s commitment to the community is manifested by his present membership on the Grafton-Midview Public Library Board of Trustees since 1988, where he has served as President for four terms.
+Mr. Lessing’s commitment to the community was manifested by his membership on the Grafton-Midview Public Library Board of Trustees since 1988, where he has served as President for four terms.
 Mr. Lessing has been a member of Emmanuel Lutheran Church since 1981, having served on Church Council for two terms.
 He is a member of Vocational Guidance Services-Elyria Council, since 1984.
-He has been involved with the Midview Endowment Fund (President for six terms); Eaton Township Zoning Commission (Chairman for three terms); Grafton Advisory Council for Prisons; Family Planning Services (President for two terms); Taxpayers’ Committee of Eaton Township (Chairman for two terms); Kiwanis Club of Grafton-Midview; United Health Foundation (President for two terms); Elyria Board of Zoning Appeals (Chairman for two terms); Citizens Committee for Elyria Schools (Chairman); Elyria Precinct Committeeperson; Elyria Area League of Women Voters (First Male Member); Elyria Town Meeting-National Bicentennial (Chairman); Elyria Citizens for Education (Co-Chairman); and Elyria Jaycees (President 1975 to 1976).
+He has been involved with the Midview Endowment Fund (President for six terms); Eaton Township Zoning Commission (Chairman for three terms); Grafton Advisory Council for Prisons; Family Planning Services (President for two terms); Taxpayers’ Committee of Eaton Township (Chairman for two terms); Kiwanis Club of Grafton-Midview; United Health Foundation (President for two terms); Elyria Board of Zoning Appeals (Chairman for two terms); Citizens Committee for Elyria Schools (Chairman); Elyria Precinct Committee person; Elyria Area League of Women Voters (First Male Member); Elyria Town Meeting-National Bicentennial (Chairman); Elyria Citizens for Education (Co-Chairman); and Elyria Jaycees (President 1975 to 1976).